harangp/maxmind-oracle/README.md

 - as significant bits can be stored as NUMBER(2) values, space and memory can be saved
 - index building will be faster, as no complicated math is involved with the generation
 - index will be smaler as well, because of the reduced range

+This approach enables a 50 msec retrieval time on a free Oracle Cloud 23i instance, from wifi, so it's not really scientific.
+On-prem (or closely coupled) solutions should respond faster.

 #### Index design